 I’ve provided hundreds of easy, healthy and flavorful recipes on this website that you can use on your journey to better health.
-It takes a few weeks to allow your taste buds to adapt to healthier meals, so I’ve made these plant based recipes as tasty and delicious as possible!
+A word of caution: It takes a few weeks to allow your taste buds to adapt to healthier meals, so I’ve made these plant based recipes as tasty and delicious as possible!
 It’s important to not feel denied, overly hungry, or be left with only junk food options instead of healthy delicious choices.
 Plan ahead with pre-prepared meals, healthy snacks, and meal planning, to help support you with making better menu choices.

 Have You Read the Top Ten Health Tips?

 It has a broader explanation of the fundamentals needed to improve your diet.
 It’s Physician approved, fundamental tips and information that helped me start my successful plan to a longer and healthier life.
 You can read that now at Ten Tips to Make Eating Healthier Easier.
 Or, go directly to my recipes gallery to see what looks good!
 Below are links to some of my favorite recipes for each meal for you to make:

 Lunch: Apple Raspberry Spinach Salad with Raspberry Vinaigrette, Mason Jar Taco Salad (if you’re not ready to give up meat but want to eat healthier), Ten Minute Spinach Edamame, Tomato and Egg Salad, Ten Minute Winter Greens and Dried Fruit Salad with Honey Mustard Dressing.